VideoProc Converter

 Step 4.
 Scroll down to find the Select Target Size menu, and move the slider to set a target file size as a percentage of the original video.
 Hit Apply Settings.

 Step 5.
 Press Compress Now.
-This free online video compressor for Mac starts to compress video files on Mac.
+This free online video compressor for Mac starts to compress a video file on Mac.

 Compress Video on Mac with Freeconvert